Catching up with Mollie: Strategist.

 How important is workplace culture to early careers candidates, and how can employers communicate this authentically?

-Show empathy and personality in your brand voice.
-Understand every corner of your audience so you can focus on being able to tell stories that resonate with your specific audiences, regardless of how niche that may be.
-If it’s what your audience are responding to, it’s what you want to focus on.
+The best employer brands we’ve seen are the ones that lean into empathy, honesty and personality.
+Knowing your audience well - quirks, motivational and doubts - allows you to tell stories that land, no matter how niche that may be.
+If it’s what your audience is responding to, it’s what you want to focus on.

 Subscribe to our newsletter